exonum/exonum-doc/src/advanced/services/configuration.md

 JSON object with the following fields:

 - **config**: ConfigBody
-  Global configuration scheduled to take effect in the future.
+  Global configuration locked in to take effect in the future.
 - **hash**: Hash
-  Hash of the scheduled configuration.
+  Hash of the following configuration.

 ### Configuration by Hash

     GET {base_path}/configs/{config_hash}

-Looks up configuration (including proposals) by configuration hash.
+Looks up configuration (including proposals) by the hash.

 #### Parameters